-Exam time is here and it’s getting harder and harder to find a good place to study on campus.
-Luckily, UBC has a wealth of lesser-known study spots that you might not know about.
+It can be tricky finding a good place to study on campus.
+Luckily, UBC has a wealth of great study spots that you might not know about.

-While the most popular study spaces are at the Irving K. Barber Learning Centre, the AMS Nest, and the Koerner Library, these places are so busy during crunch time that it is often difficult to find a spot—especially during the busy exam season.
+While the most popular study spaces are at the Irving K. Barber Learning Centre, the AMS Nest, and Koerner Library, these places are really busy during crunch time so it's often difficult to find a spot right away.

 Address: 1874 East Mall

-If you’re a student at UBC you’ve probably been to Brock Hall: to see your Enrolment Services Professional, to get some tips for improving your resume, or to discuss your tuition payments.
+If you’re a student at UBC, you’ve probably been to Brock Hall: to see your Enrolment Services Advisor, to get some tips for improving your resume, or to discuss your tuition payments.
 While it seems like a pretty busy public space that wouldn’t be good for studying, that’s because you probably missed the hidden gem on the second floor of the West Wing.

-Tucked away in a hallway is a series of study carrels—you know, those box-like walled desks that help you focus—that are the perfect place for some quiet studying.
+Tucked away in a hallway is a series of study carrels—you know, those box-like walled desks that help you focus—that are perfect for some quiet studying.
 This place is ideal for people looking for a distraction-free and silent study session.
 The best part about it is that it seems nobody knows it exists.

 Address: 2424 Main Mall

-The Forestry building is a great place for students who like to immerse themselves in epic surroundings while getting work done.
-Inside the MacMillan Bloedel Atrium are group tables and couches with space for up to 60 people.
-Natural light comes in through the ceiling skylight and the atrium is surrounded by greenery with amazing woodwork adorning the walls and ceiling.
+The MacMillan Bloedel Atrium is a great place for students who like to immerse themselves in epic surroundings while getting work done.
+With space for up to 60 people, the MacMillan Bloedel Atrium is also a good option for group study with its large tables and couches.
+Natural light comes in through the skylight and the atrium is surrounded by greenery with amazing woodwork adorning the walls and ceiling.

-This isn’t the best place for quiet studying as the atrium is a busy place and there are always students milling about so you’ll need to deal with some background noise, or bring a good pair of headphones.
-Make sure you get there during the day because the door is locked and requires a keycard to access after 6 pm.
+This isn’t the best place for quiet study as the atrium is busy and there are always students milling about, so you’ll need to deal with some background noise, or bring a good pair of headphones.

 Address: 2350 Health Sciences Mall

-The twin atriums in the Life Sciences Centre are expansive, open spaces with high ceilings and large windows that allow the sun—what little of it gets through the clouds in December—to shine through, making the space bright.
-The East Atrium has five rows of long tables that are great for independent or group study.
+The twin atriums in the Life Sciences Centre are expansive, open spaces with high ceilings and large windows that allow the sun to shine through.
+The East Atrium has 5 rows of long tables that are great for independent or group study.

 Address: 1866 Main Mall

 The Buchanan building complex may not be the most attractive building from the outside, but the inside has a lot to offer students looking for a place to get some work done.
-The student lounges on the second and third floors of the B Block have a variety of different places for students looking to study, including tall and small group tables, bench seating and lounge space for group work.
+The student lounges on the 2nd and 3rd floors of the B Block have a variety of different places for students looking to study, including tall and small group tables, bench seating, and lounge space for group work.

-Buchanan has a lot of classrooms so it is a pretty busy area while classes are on, but during exam time it is almost empty.
+Buchanan has a lot of classrooms so it is a pretty busy area while classes are in session, but during exam time it's almost empty.
 This is a good place for independent study and for group work.

 Address: 1822 East Mall

 There are a lot of rumours flying around about whether or not non-law students are allowed to study at the Law Library, so I’m just going to clear the air once and for all.
-Non-law students—both undergrads and graduate students—are allowed to use the library space for studying during opening hours as long as they stick to places that aren’t reserved for law students.
-Reserved sections are clearly marked with signs so it’s easy to find your own place.
+Non-law students—both undergraduate and graduate students—are allowed to use the library space for studying as long as they stick to places that aren’t reserved for law students.
+Reserved sections are clearly marked with signs, so it’s easy to find your own place.

 Address: 2125 Main Mall

 The Education Library in the Neville Scarfe building has places for all your study needs.
-Long tables, study carrels, armchairs, and roundtables are tucked in between rows of books and public computer stations.
-There are large windows that let light in during the daytime.
-It's rarely full here so you’re more than likely to find a place each time you visit.
+Long tables, study carrels, armchairs, and round tables are tucked in between rows of books and public computer stations.
+There are large windows that let light in during the day.
+It's rarely full here, so you’re more than likely to find a place each time you visit.

 Address: 2198 Health Sciences Mall